 When the value of the ETF is higher than the target parity value vs. gold bullion, the ETF manager sells new shares into the market.
 The number of shares outstanding expands.
-In other words, supply increases.
+Supply increases.
 When the value of the ETF is lower than its target parity value vs. gold bullion, the ETF manager buys shares in the market.
 This reduces the number of shares outstanding.